-- Any combination of HCS approved apparel for boys 7th-12th grade - Solid color (gray, black, or royal blue) t-shirts (or turtlenecks in cold weather) may be worn under dress shirts or polo shirts.
-NOTE: HCS polo must be worn under a sweatshirt, jacket, fleece, or any other outer garment. - Plain black or brown belt - · Socks must be solid white, gray, black, or blue
+- Any combination of HCS approved apparel for girls for 6th-12th grade (Dennis, Parker, Tommy Hilfiger polos must be worn). - Solid color (gray, black, or royal blue) t-shirts (or turtlenecks in cold weather) may be worn under dress shirts or polo shirts.
+HCS polo must be worn under a sweatshirt, jacket, fleece, or any other outer garment. - Khaki pants shall be flat or pleated fronts.
+NO FORM FITTING or JEGGINGS can be worn and the length shall meet the heel of the foot. - Skirts can only be worn with leggings must be solid white, gray, black, or blue - Skorts may be khaki, plaid, or gray and can be worn with leggings of above colors.